SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

 ### Task 2: Create tables and insert data

 In this task, you will create database tables by defining their structure with appropriate columns and constraints.
-Afterward, you'll insert data into the tables, ensuring it is ready for querying and further operations.
+Afterwards, you'll insert data into the tables, ensuring it is ready for querying and further operations.

 1. In your new warehouse, select the **Create tables with T-SQL** tile.

    ![](./Images/E3-T2-S1.png)

-1. Replace the default SQL code with the following **CREATE TABLE statement (1)** and Use the **&#9655; Run (2)** button to run the SQL script, which creates a new table named **DimProduct** in the **dbo** schema of the data warehouse.
+1. Replace the default SQL code with the following **CREATE TABLE statement (1)** and use the **&#9655; Run (2)** button to run the SQL script, which creates a new table named **DimProduct** in the **dbo** schema of the data warehouse.

     ```SQL
    CREATE TABLE dbo.DimProduct